ASME Turbo Expo 2013Posted on 17th April 2013

 R. Elder, I. Woods, S. Patil, W. Holmes, R. Steed, B. Hutchinson

-Accurate and efficient prediction of blade damping is one essential element in the engineering of durable and reliable compressors and turbines.
-Over the years, a variety of empirical and linearized methods have been developed and used, and have served well.
+ABSTRACT Accurate and efficient prediction of blade damping is one essential element in the engineering of durable and reliable compressors and turbines.
+Over the years, a variety of empirical and linearised methods have been developed and used, and have served well.
 Recently, the development of efficient unsteady CFD methods combined with an expansion in available and affordable computing power has enabled CFD analysis of blade damping.
 This paper looks at the prediction of aerodynamic blade damping using some recently developed CFD methods.

 Unsteady CFD methods are used to predict the fluid flow in a transonic fan rotor, with tip Mach number of about 1.4.
 Deformation of the blade is determined from a mechanical pre-stressed modal analysis.
 In this investigation, blade motion for the first bending moments is prescribed in the CFD code, for a range of nodal diameters.
 After periodic unsteady solutions are obtained, damping coefficients are calculated based on the predicted blade forces and the specified blade motion.